vdupre-gpfw/gpdev_win_script/README.md

   - `--host` + IP address of the host (`192.168.0.X`) with `X` the number you gave when configuring the network
   - `--target` + IP address of the target (camera).
 Should be `192.168.0.202`
   - `--shared_folder` + absolute path to the web-server directory.
 If you installed NGINX, it should be the directory `html` where you installed NGINX
   - `--cmd` + a command you want to execute before flashing the camera.
 If no command, the script will used the default one.
-If you ommit `--cmd`, nothing will be done before flashing the camera!
+If you omit `--cmd`, nothing will be done before flashing the camera!
  - All arguments are optionals as they have a default value.
 You can change these default values in the script directly and `--help` option will give you these default values.

  ## Testing the configuration / environment